LinkedIn profile checklist

-If you really want to make an entrance and impact on the graduate job market and get noticed (for the right reasons!) then there are a few core things you should make sure are in order for your LinkedIn Profile.
+If you really want to make an entrance and impact on the graduate job market and get noticed (for the right reasons!) there are a few core things you should make sure are in order for your LinkedIn profile.

 So it’s time to clear out any unsavoury images and content from your social media profiles that won’t impress your employer, and beef up your LinkedIn profile with the good stuff.
 Here’s a quick checklist for the essentials:

 Is your LinkedIn profile image suitable?

 It’s perfectly understandable that you might not have a professional headshot at this stage.
 But don’t worry, your LinkedIn profile image it doesn’t have to be an image of you with your head slung back laughingly over your shoulder as you lounge back on a chair, monochrome style.

 Your profile is all about drawing in attention from recruiters and contacts on your skills and professional capabilities.
 It’s a good idea to have an image because it’s a nice way of presenting yourself as personable and approachable.
 As long as you get the image right!

 Use a high quality image that shows your face clearly and looking cheerful.
 Looking miserable will only be setting you up for a serious lack of interest from your potential employers.